HenrikJoreteg/human-javascript/ch06 - models.md

 #### 2. Derived properties

 So often, the data you get from the server is not in the format you'll want to present it.
 The classic example is first and last name.
-Most likely they come as seperate fields from the API, but in reality, most places you're going to present a user's name in the app will be in the format: `firstName + ' ' + lastName`.
+Most likely they come as separate fields from the API, but in reality, most places you're going to present a user's name in the app will be in the format: `firstName + ' ' + lastName`.
 In Backbone you'd perhaps create a method called `fullName()` that when called, returned that value to you.
 The annoying thing comes when you want to bind that value to some location in the DOM.
 You have to listen for changes to either `firstName` or `lastName` and then call the method again and put the result into the DOM.
 There are two things I don't like about this:

 1. It *feels* like `fullName` or even just `name` should just be accessible in the same way as first or last name.
 Why can't I just go `user.name`?